 There are several SEB model parameters for which the exact values or formulations are unknown, e.g. the surface roughness length for momentum $z{0,m}$, the density of new snow ρ_s , the stability functions (required to calculate the turbulent scales) and the effective conductivity, which couples the magnitude of Q_G to the temperature gradient in the snow.
 We estimated the impact of observational and model uncertainties on modelled melt by running the model 600 times while randomly varying all hourly observations within the specified measurement uncertainty ranges (Table 1) and using multiple expressions for the heat conductivity and stability functions.
-Model performance is quantified by comparing modelled with observed T_s and assessing the changes in modelled 24-year cumulative melt.
+Model performance is quantified by comparing modelled with observed T_s and assessing the changes in 24-year total cumulative melt.
 Note that in this section, the albedo based on observations is used to obtain SW{net} .

-- 5 The choice of expressions for the stability functions and heat conductivity did not significantly impact the modelled amount of melt (total within 30 mm w.e. or 2.7 %, not shown).
-The model outcome is more sensitive to the choice of surface roughness length for momentum $z{0,m}$ and the lower limit of density of new snow $\rho{s,0}$: when $z{0,m}$ is varied between 0.5 mm and 50 mm and $\rho{s,0}$ between 150 and 500 kg m-3, the cumulative amount of surface melt over the 24-year period varies between 900- 1220 mm w.e., with higher melt values for smaller values of $z{0,m}$ and $\rho{s,0}$.
-Optimal values in terms of simulated T_s are - 10 $z{0,m} = 1.65 \text{ mm}$ and $\rho{s,0} = 280 \text{ kg m}^{-3}$, resulting in a T_s bias of 0.01 K and an RMSD of 0.79 K (Fig. 4).
+The choice of expressions for the stability functions and heat conductivity did not significantly impact the modelled amount of melt (total within 30 mm w.e. or 2.7 %, not shown).
+The model outcomes are more sensitive to the choice of surface roughness length for momentum $z{0,m}$ and the lower limit of density of new snow $\rho{s,0}$: when $z{0,m}$ is varied between 0.5 mm and 50 mm and $\rho{s,0}$ between 150 and 500 kg m-3, the cumulative amount of surface melt over the 24-year period varies between 900- 1220 mm w.e., with higher melt values for smaller values of $z{0,m}$ and $\rho{s,0}$.
+Optimal values in terms of simulated T_s are $z{0,m} = 1.65 \,\mathrm{mm}$ and $\rho{s,0} = 280 \,\mathrm{kg} \,\mathrm{m}^{-3}$, resulting in a T_s bias of 0.01 K and an RMSD of 0.79 K (Fig. 4).
 We use these values in the remainder of this study.
 Figure 5a and b show modelled 24-year cumulative melt and annual melt (Mar-Feb) at Neumayer, combined with uncertainties associated with model parameters.
 The annual mean values for year X are obtained by averaging monthly values for March of year X until February of year X + 1.
-The total melt amounts to 1154 mm w.e., with a small uncertainty associated with measurement uncertainties ($1\sigma \approx 3 \text{ mm w.e.}$, i.e. 0.3 %).
-The adopted method to estimate this - 15 uncertainty has its limitations, as measurement errors are probably autocorrelated: if a measurement at one time is disturbed in some way, it is probably disturbed in a similar way at the next time step.
-Therefore, this result could be interpreted as a lower bound of the uncertainty range, which is supported by the larger uncertainty estimates ($\sim 15\%$) by Van den Broeke et al. (2010), who applied a constant systematic error which can be interpreted as an upper bound on the modelled uncertainty range.
-This also explains why the model outcome is much more sensitive to different values of $z{0,m}$, as these runs effectively introduce - a systematic error between the true (unknown) value and the chosen value.
-Furthermore, this approach assumes the true value to be constant, which likely is an oversimplification (Smeets and Van den Broeke, 2008).
+The total melt amounts to 1154 mm w.e., with a small uncertainty associated with measurement uncertainties ($1\sigma \approx 3 \,\mathrm{mm}\,\mathrm{w.e.}$, i.e. 0.3 %).
+The adopted method to estimate this uncertainty has its limitations, as measurement errors are probably autocorrelated: if a measurement at one time is disturbed in some way, it is probably disturbed in a similar way at the next time step.
+Therefore, this result could be interpreted as a lower bound of the uncertainty range, which is supported by the larger uncertainty estimates (\sim 15 %) by Van den Broeke et al. (2010), who applied a constant systematic error which can be interpreted as an upper bound on the modelled uncertainty range.
+This also explains why the uncertainties deriving from the choice of $z{0,m}$ are so much larger: these runs represent prescribing a systematic error between the true (unknown) value and the chosen value, assuming the true value to be constant, which likely is an oversimplification (Smeets and Van den Broeke, 2008).